 When to seek medical attention

 If you suspect that your child may have broken a leg, make sure you seek immediate medical attention.
-A delay in diagnoses or treatment cause lead to future problems and improper healing.
+A delay in diagnoses or treatment could lead to future problems and improper healing.

 Seek emergency medical help if your broken leg occurs from a high-impact trauma, for example in a car or motor vehicle accident.
 Thighbone or femur fractures are extremely severe, and may also be potentially life-threatening; therefore seek immediate medical attention if you or someone else experiences a femur fracture in order to reduce further damage to the broken bone.

 This is required in order to control the movement of the broken bone in the leg to allow proper healing.
 For this procedure, a splint or a cast will be needed.
-You may also have to use crutches or a cane so that put the weight off the broken leg.
+You may also have to use crutches or a cane to take the weight off the broken leg.
 Immobilization may be continued for six to eight weeks or so.